Measuring Cost of Goods Sold (COGS) in Restaurants for Maximum Profitability

 3. Menu Engineering

 Analyze the profitability of each menu item and adjust prices or ingredients to maximize profit margins.
 Focus on high-margin items and consider removing low-margin dishes from the menu.
+Pricing your restaurant menu strategically is mandatory for maximizing profits.
+See our Ultimate Playbook for Restaurant Menu Pricing Strategies.

 4. Portion Control